What is readability?

 Readability is all about how easy or difficult it is to read something.

-Readability depends on a text’s presentation (e.g. font choice, spacing, colors, etc.) and context (i.e. the actual words and sentences that are written on the page).
+Readability depends on a text’s presentation (such as font choice, spacing or colors) and context (the words and sentences on the page).

-Other factors go into a text’s readability, like sentence length, sentence structure, and the average syllables per word.
-These combined factors help assess whether your writing is likely to be understood and avoid writing mistakes that lead to confusion.
+Other factors that affect readability include sentence length, sentence structure, and the average syllables per word.
+These combined factors help assess how well your writing will be understood.

 Readability matters.
-Checking your writing for readability can help you communicate your message in a way that’s clear and easy to understand for the reader.
-We recommend you aim for a reading age of between age 9 and 15.
+Writing in a simple and clear style makes it easier for the reader to understand your message.
+We recommend aiming for a reading age of between age 9 and 15.

-Many people are surprised to learn that the average reading age of adults in the US is 7th/8th grade - that means the average person reading your website or communications has the reading ability normally expected of a 12-14 year old.
+Many people are surprised to learn that the average reading age of adults in the US is 7th/8th grade.
+That means the average person reading your content has the reading ability normally expected of a 12-14 year old.

-And most people don't realize that at least one in ten visitors to a website will be dyslexic or that many more than that will have cognitive difficulties or a learning disability.
+And most people don't realize that at least one in ten visitors to a website will be dyslexic.
+Many more web visitors will have cognitive difficulties or a learning disability.

 The Plain Writing Act of 2010 was signed on October 13, 2010.
 The law requires that federal agencies use clear government communication that the public can understand and use.